status-im/storage-econ-model/README.md

 ## A Status and BlockScience Collaboration
 ### Economic Model Research, Simulation, and Testing

+### Architecture Digest
+[Contextual hierarchy](Status_Digest_1_Architecture.pdf) of the STATUS network as a cryptoeconomic system.

+### Cooperative Behavior Digest
+[Incentive Mechanism](Status_Digest_2_Cooperative_Behavior.pdf) underlying the p2p network.

+### Models and Tests
+Implementing the above architecture and design decisions into models reside in branches in this repository.

+Simulations and tests were performed using cadCAD.

 #### To explore for yourself, you must install Python 3 and our Python package ***cadCAD*** .
 ```
                     __________   ____